tobek/laminae/notes.md

 unused ones can just be particular places

-- in the clouds of a gas giant
+- in the clouds of a gas giant - built on trees that take root?
     - maybe LEC is just floating palaces in endless haze
 - incredibly loud, but quiet eye of the storm in the middle
 - huge building constructed with a single piece of gossamer fabric